G-Research/spark-dgraph-connector/README.md

 The connector is under continuous development.
 It has the following known limitations:

 - **Read-only**: The connector does not support mutating the graph ([issue #8](https://github.com/G-Research/spark-dgraph-connector/issues/8)).
-- **Limited Lifetime of Transactions**: The connector reads all partitions within the same transaction, but concurrent mutations can reduce the lifetime of that transaction.
+- **Limited Lifetime of Transactions**: The connector optionally reads all partitions within the same transaction, but concurrent mutations reduce the lifetime of that transaction.
 - **Language tags & facets**: The connector cannot read any string values with language tags or facets.

 Beside the **language tags & facets**, which is a limitation of Dgraph, all the other issues mentioned